MartaKMB/MartaKMB/README.md

 ### 🤓 Self-taught front-end developer

-In 2017, I decided to learn how to code and enjoy the process untill today. ✨ It's never ending story, and I like to learn new things.
+In 2017, I decided to learn how to code and enjoy the process until today. ✨ It's never ending story, and I like to learn new things.

 I love CSS drawing 🎨 - making nice and funny images on [CodePen](https://codepen.io/martakmb).